-Our interest rate spread (defined as the taxable-equivalent yield on average earning assets less the average rate paid on interest bearing liabilities) decreased 43 basis points in 2021 and decreased 43 basis points in 2020.
-Our net interest margin (defined as taxable-equivalent interest income less interest expense divided by average earning assets) of 2.83% in 2021 was a 47 basis point decrease from 2020.
-The net interest margin of 3.30% in 2020 was a 55 basis point decrease from 2019.
-The decline in the interest rate spread and net interest margin in both years was primarily due to lower yielding earning assets due to lower rates, in addition to strong growth in lower yielding overnight funds.
+Our interest rate spread (defined as the taxable-equivalent yield on average earning assets less the average rate paid on interest bearing liabilities) increased 23 basis points in 2022 and decreased 43 basis points in 2021.
+Our net interest margin (defined as taxable-equivalent interest income less interest expense divided by average earning assets) of 3.13% in 2022 reflected a 30 basis point increase over 2021.
+The net interest margin of 2.83% in 2021 reflected a 47 basis point decrease from 2020.
+The increase in the interest rate spread and net interest margin in 2022 reflected an improved earning asset mix, higher yields across a majority of our earning assets due to the rapid increase in interest rates, and good control of our deposit cost.
+The decline in the interest rate spread and net interest margin in 2021 reflected lower earning asset yields due to lower rates, in addition to a higher level of lower yielding overnight funds driven by strong deposit growth.